Black people in Ireland: Religion

 Immigration from Africa has been noted as increasing the numbers of Protestant adherents in Ireland, contributing to the reversal in the decline of numbers.
 A number of Catholic priests are also noted as immigrating to Ireland from African nations, owing to the declining amount of priests in Irish parishes.

 Poetry, written, and spoken work

 The poem 'For Our Mothers', by Nigerian-Irish poet Felicia Olusanya (FeliSpeaks) is featured on the 2023 Leaving Certificate curriculum.
 Author Emma Dabiri is one of a number of Irish authors with African heritage.

 In July 2021, the team from Maynooth University, consisting of Rí Anumudu and Chikemka Abuchi-Ogbonda, became the first Black Irish team to win the prestigious Irish Times Debating Competition.

 Irish language

 A number of Irish people of African descent are noted as being Gaeilgeoirí (speakers of the Irish language), such as broadcasters Zainab Boladale and Ola Majekodunmi.

 Sport

 Track and field athlete Israel Olatunde is a sprinter who has represented Ireland on numerous occasions.
 He holds the Irish record for the 60m and 100m sprints, and has been called "Ireland's fastest man".

+Street art dedicated to footballer Paul McGrath outside Richmond Park, home ground of his first club St Patrick's Athletic.

 A number of players on Ireland's football team are of African descent.